coderbyheart/nrfcloud-udp-proxy/About.md.md

 We decided to modify the existing `asset_tracker` example from our [nRF Connect SDK](https://www.nordicsemi.com/Software-and-tools/Software/nRF-Connect-SDK) so it sends the messages intended for nRF Connect for Cloud MQTT broker to an *UDP proxy* instead.
 To simplify the communication we decided to not authenticate the devices any more and only use the IMEI of a device as an identifier.
 This removed the need for the rather complicated process of flashing certificates to devices and associating them with an nRF Connect for Cloud account; this is the task of the proxy server.

-The proxy server listens for incoming
+The proxy server listens for incoming messages in the format `<device id>:<JSON payload>` and registers an nRF Connect for Cloud device _on demand_ for devices that haven sent messages in before.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The Thingy World Rocks demo shows our <a href="https://twitter.com/hashtag/Thingy91?src=hash&amp;ref_src=twsrc%5Etfw">#Thingy91</a> <a href="https://twitter.com/hashtag/cellularIoT?src=hash&amp;ref_src=twsrc%5Etfw">#cellularIoT</a> prototyping platform sending data to our nRF Connect for Cloud platform.
 The data is then extracted using the device API and shown on the map!
 Joakim shows you how. <a href="https://t.co/OT0XG7SrI8">https://t.co/OT0XG7SrI8</a> <a href="https://t.co/WXzFBkWDWG">pic.twitter.com/WXzFBkWDWG</a></p>&mdash; Nordic Semiconductor (@NordicTweets) <a href="https://twitter.com/NordicTweets/status/1233002090311671809?ref_src=twsrc%5Etfw">February 27, 2020</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>